 Finally, a water droplet is seen being reversed in motion (time travel?), while Link then pushes through solid rock as part of one of the islands in the sky.
 Something really cool is that if you play the music background it's the same main theme from the original game.
 Once again the trailer ends with Hyrule Castle rising into the air with Malice spreading from underneath the structure.

-Breath of the Wild 2 location and map
+The Legend of Zelda: Tears of the Kingdom – location and map

-Breath of the Wild 2 is expected to take place in the kingdom of Hyrule at the end of the Zelda timeline, following the conclusion of the first game.
+The Legend of Zelda: Tears of the Kingdom is expected to take place in Hyrule at the end of the Zelda timeline, following the conclusion of the death of Ganon at the end of the first game.

-Breath of the Wild news, rumours and leaks
+The Legend of Zelda: Tears of the Kingdom – news, rumours and leaks

-Every week there are dozens upon dozens of new rumours breaking across the web, fuelling more speculation about Breath of the Wild 2.
+Every month there are dozens upon dozens of new rumours breaking across the web, fuelling more speculation about The Legend of Zelda: Tears of the Kingdom.
 This section will be used to address any rumours actually worth considering, or potentially just including because it's that out there that we needed to share it with the world.
 Either way, we'll do our best to only bring you the most relevant bits of information.

 Is Link the protagonist?